Find the Best Home Insurance

 Average cost of homeowners insurance in Texas

-Texans pay an average annual homeowners premium of $1,945, which is seventh-highest in the country, compared to the national average of $1,288.
+Texans pay an average annual homeowners premium of $3,429, which is fifth-highest in the country, compared to the national average of $2,305.
 The state’s vulnerability to hurricanes and flooding can make Texas insurance prices unpredictable.

 In 2017, Category 4 Hurricane Harvey dumped 50 inches of water on Houston and caused up to $20 billion in damages in all affected areas, according to the Insurance Information Institute.
 In 2019, Tropical Storm Imelda produced 49-foot waves and pounded Beaumont and Houston with 16-24 inches of rain.

-To make matters worse, Texas ranks fifth in the nation for tornado activity.
-In 2018, more than 50 tornadoes touched down in Texas, leaving behind piles of rubble in Lone Star State neighborhoods and business districts.
+To make matters worse, Texas ranks first in the nation for tornado activity.
+In 2019, more than 188 tornadoes touched down in Texas, leaving behind piles of rubble in Lone Star State neighborhoods and business districts.
 Insurance companies don’t like taking risks, so due to the frequency and severity of storms affecting Texas, its homeowners pay higher than average insurance rates.

-If your home lies in a flood zone, talk with your agent about purchasing flood insurance.
+Most private insurance companies sell flood insurance policies, especially in high-risk states, like Texas.
 Or, you can purchase the coverage through the National Flood Insurance Program, a FEMA organization.

 Is Texas homeowners insurance cheap?

-No. Due to the frequency and severity of storms that plague Texas, residents pay the seventh highest homeowners insurance rates in the country, $1,945 per year, on average.
+No. Due to the frequency and severity of storms that plague Texas, residents pay the fifth highest homeowners insurance rates in the country, $3,429 per year, on average.

 Does Texas homeowners insurance cover flood damage?